The Basics of Accumulation

 What is your asset allocation?

 Early in accumulation, especially with a big shovel, it is fine to be 100/0 or 95/5 if you want some cash sitting around.
 Just buy VTI when you have money and never sell it.
 Also, please understand you make money when the market crashes and people panic and sell low.
-They transfer you their money but only if you don’t panic and sell low.
+They transfer their money only if you don’t panic and sell low.
 You can’t ever do that.
 Not once in your life.
 Until you understand that volatility is a feature rather than a bug of the stock market, don’t invest.

 And an emergency fund?
 A couple of months is fine, but isn’t that what a credit card is for when you know you have a big check coming in the mail every two weeks that will pay off most emergencies around the homestead?